TheOdinProject/curriculum/JS101/fundamentals/fundamentals-3.md

 ##    Practice

 Let's write some functions!
-Write these in the `style` tag of a skeleton html file.
+Write these in the `script` tag of a skeleton html file.
 If you've forgotten how to set it up, review the instructions from __fundamentals 1__.

 For now just write each function and test the output with `console.log`.